Skip Navigation

 Employment

-J-2 dependents are eligible to apply for employment authorization from the USCIS as long as their employment is not for the purpose of supporting the J-1.
+J-2 dependents are eligible to apply for employment authorization from USCIS as long as their employment is not for the purpose of supporting the J-1.

 Study